basecamp/bc3-api/sections/schedule_entries.md

 Get schedule entries
 --------------------

-* `GET /buckets/1/schedules/3/entries.json` will return a [paginated list][pagination] of active schedule entries in the Basecamp with an ID of `1` and the schedule with ID of `3`.
+* `GET /buckets/1/schedules/3/entries.json` will return a [paginated list][pagination] of active schedule entries in the project with an ID of `1` and the schedule with ID of `3`.

-To get the schedule ID for a Basecamp, see the [Get schedule][schedule] endpoint.
+To get the schedule ID for a project, see the [Get schedule][schedule] endpoint.

 _Optional query parameters_: